secretsinside/no-Dup/README.md

 # no-Dup
-Its a basic utility software that checks for the presence of same file present inside the chosen directory and prompts user for its deletion.
+Its a basic utility software that checks for the presence of same file present in multiple location(s) inside the chosen directory and prompts user for its deletion.

 **FEATURES**